Chasyxx/chtracker/README.md

 ```

 ## If you are using a language server
-After configuring, you'll need to make some changes to the language server you're using to ensure you don't get any errors that shouldn't be there:
+After configuring, you'll need to do some things to ensure you don't get any errors that shouldn't be there:
-1. Add the headers folder (run `echo $(pwd)/src/headers` to get a path) to your include path
+1. Add the headers folder (run `echo $(pwd)/src/headers` to get a path) to your include path (*This is just for the language server, the build itself has this done by the configure script*)
 2. `make font` removes an error in `visual.o` about `font.i` not existing.

-**These only influence your language server.
-The build itaelf is completely handled by the configure script and makefiles.**